patricioespinozaa/patricioespinozaa/README.md

 ---

-<p align="left">✨ I'm interested in IA, Data Science and Software development <br>📚 I'm currently learning more about Web Development<br>🎯 I aspire to contribute to interesting, challenging, and high-impact projects.-</p>
+<p align="left">✨ I'm interested in IA, Data Science and Software development. <br>📚 I'm currently learning more about Web Development.<br>🎯 I aspire to contribute to interesting, challenging, and high-impact projects.</p>

 ###